SquadronSyntax/SQL_Window_Functions/README.md

 join_date: The date the employee joined the company

-👉 Purpose: This dataset helps demonstrate the use of SQL Window Functions and other advanced queries as per assignment instructions.
+👉 **PURPOSE:** This dataset helps demonstrate the use of SQL Window Functions and other advanced queries as per assignment instructions.